 be able to demonstrate at least 3 years quantitative research experience

-have successfully completed the Safe User of Research data Environments (SURE) training course, run by ONS, the UK Data Service, the Administrative Data Research Network or HM Revenue and Customs
+have successfully completed the Safe Researcher or Safe User of Research data Environments (SURE) training course, run by ONS, the UK Data Service, the Administrative Data Research Network or HM Revenue and Customs

-agree to their inclusion in a list of all accredited researchers, published on the ONS website
+agree to their inclusion in a list of all accredited researchers, published on the ONS website1

 agree to publish the results of all research projects completed through the Approved Researcher Scheme1